Colin Pitchfork: 2021: Release and recall

-2023: consideration for release
+2023: Consideration for release

 The Parole Board's hearing to consider releasing Pitchfork again was postponed to 2023.
-The options available will be to refuse his release, grant release or recommend he moves from a closed prison to an open prison.
-Local MP Alberto Costa opposes releasing Pitchfork.
+His potential release was opposed by MP Alberto Costa.

+In June 2023 it was announced that Pitchfork would again be released under parole.
+The decision was widely criticised.
+In July 2023, the Lord Chancellor intervened and ordered that the board reconsider their decision after a huge public outcry, particularly since Pitchfork breached his licence conditions within weeks of his initial release.
+Pitchfork's new parole hearing took place on 2 and 3 October 2023.
+In December 2023, parole was denied, meaning that Pitchfork would remain in prison.

+2024 review

+Pitchfork challenged the Parole Board's decision on procedural grounds, and in February 2024 the Board agreed to schedule another hearing before a different panel to consider his potential release.
+On 16 May 2024, the Parole Board Chair, Caroline Corby, reversed an earlier decision that Pitchfork's parole hearing should be held behind closed doors; the next hearing was broadcast due to public interest.
+There will be a preliminary hearing behind closed doors to address "practical matters".

 Artwork

 In April 2009, a sculpture that Pitchfork had created in prison and which was exhibited at the Royal Festival Hall, Bringing the Music to Life, depicted an orchestra and choir.
 The sculpture was exhibited as part of a venture by the Koestler Trust, having been purchased by the Festival Hall for £600.
-Following outrage in the papers and from victim-advocate groups, it was removed from display.
+Following outrage in the media and from victim-advocate groups, it was removed from display.

-Drama
+In popular culture

+Pitchfork’s crimes were originally chronicled in the 1989 book The Blooding by Joseph Wambaugh.

+Pitchfork's crimes were aired on the American true crime series Forensic Files in October 1996.

-The killings features in a 2002 episode of Real Crime "Cracking the Killer's Code".
+The killings featured in a 2002 episode of Real Crime "Cracking the Killer's Code".
 Pitchfork was played by John Duttine.

 In 2014, ITV commissioned a two-part television drama, Code of a Killer, based on Pitchfork's crimes and the creation of DNA profiling.
 It starred John Simm as researcher Alec Jeffreys and David Threlfall as David Baker, the lead police detective.
 Pitchfork was played by Nathan Wright.
-The drama was the first broadcast in two 90-minute episodes, on 6 and 13 April 2015.
+The drama was first broadcast in two 90-minute episodes, on 6 and 13 April 2015.
 It was subsequently reformatted as three episodes and released on DVD.